-Melbourne Vasectomy is located at our Beaconsfield clinic and offers a modern contraceptive method to afford a good measure of protection by a professional doctor.
+Melbourne Vasectomy is located within the Beaconsfield clinic and offers a modern contraceptive method to afford a good measure of protection by a professional doctor.

 Here are some answers to the most commonly asked questions about vasectomies.